-Restrict opportunities for development of suburban-style, strip commercial uses.
-Establish development standards that support the creation of new and maintenance of existing pedestrian-oriented storefronts, by regulating ground-level use, entry, and window patterns.
+Prohibit development of suburban-style, strip commercial uses.
+Establish development standards and guidelines that support the creation of new and maintenance of existing pedestrian-oriented storefronts, by regulating ground-level use, entry, and window patterns.

 CHP 3.3 Encourage the rehabilitation and adaptive reuse of historic buildings.